 As for marbling the cake when you add the cake batters to the pans – you don’t want to overdo it.
 I really liked having them a little more separate so that you got the distinctly chocolate and vanilla flavors.
 Too much marbling and the chocolate can kind of take over, so keep that in mind.
 I ran a knife in a swirl through the cake in one direction once, then the opposite direction once and that was it.

-This Marble Cake is wonderfully moist and made with a swirl of vanilla and chocolate cake!
+This Marble Cake is wonderfully moist and made with a swirls of vanilla and chocolate cake!
 It’s covered in chocolate frosting for a classic cake!

 - Prep Time: 1 hr 30 minutes

 - Cook Time: 22 minutes

 - Total Time: 1 hour 52 minutes, plus cooling